FernV/Gcode-highlight-for-Kate/README.md

 	ease of use and learning curve

-G-Code syntax highlighter and snippets for Kate were developped with LinuxCNC in mind but should work with any g-code version.
+G-Code syntax highlighter and snippets for Kate were developped with LinuxCNC in mind but should work with any gcode version.
 Some snippets and highlight are specific to LinuxCNC.

 Screenshots available at https://forum.linuxcnc.org/forum/40-subroutines-and-ngcgui/26578-linuxcnc-features-a-kind-of-ngcgui?start=300#70985